CONTENTS

 Mckinsey HackerRank Test Questions

-I just finished McKinsey's 2025 HackerRank test.
+I just finished McKinsey's 2026 HackerRank test.
+There were four questions in total.
+The difficulty wasn't as high as I had imagined, but the time was still very tight.
 Below are the actual questions I encountered and how I solved them.

 SQL Query Question